opencv/opencv/modules/gpu/doc/image_processing.rst

     :param method: Specifies the way to compare the template with the image.

     :param buf: Optional buffer to avoid extra memory allocations and to adjust some specific parameters.
-See :ocv:class:`gpu::MatchTemplateBuf`.
+See :ocv:struct:`gpu::MatchTemplateBuf`.

     :param stream: Stream for the asynchronous version.